International Development Studies (IDS) Co-op

 The Specialist (Co-op) Program in International Development Students (Arts/Sciences) provides students with a critical understanding of international development issues through a highly interdisciplinary approach, with emphasis on both development theories and practices.
 In the fourth year of this distinguished five-year program, students embark on an 8 – 12 month placement with an organization in international development.

 Now in its third decade, International Development Studies Co-op is the longest-running program (B.A./B.Sc.) of its kind in Canada, with placement partnerships with over 70 organizations across multiple regions around the world.
 The work term will normally begin between May and August of the fourth year.
 The work term is an integral part of the Co-op curriculum and is designed to provide students with practical hands-on experience with a development organization.
+All streams are relevant to the SDGs (Sustainable Development Goals).

 The majority of work terms are with Canadian NGOs with overseas presence, local civil society organizations, research institutes, and private sector firms.
 The location of placements will vary according to each student's disciplinary and regional interests and abilities, the availability of positions, and the practicability and safety of the area.
 Placement employers are asked to cover the living allowance, and a stipend where possible, for the student.
 A variety of scholarships to support student placements are also available.